minyk/Pathfinder-ACG-FAQ-KO/wor/wor-adventuredeck-3.md

 posted Mon, Jul 27, 2015 | back to top

+## In The Demon's Redoubt, you add Grimslakes to the top of the location deck before you add the villain and henchmen, so they get shuffled in.
+Is that right?
+And are you meant to put a Grimslake on top of the Tower of the Fourth Sphere deck?

+You should shuffle the villain and henchmen in first, then add the Grimslakes to the top.
+And you should only add the Grimslakes during setup, not whenever you build a location.

+Resolution: On the scenario The Demon's Redoubt, change "After you build location decks, put a Grimslake henchman on top of each one" to "After you add the villain and henchmen to the location decks, put a Grimslake henchman on top of each".

+posted Aug 7, 2015 | back to top

 ## Only one of my checks to defeat the Drake Rider has the Force or Ranged trait.
 Do I get to add 5 to the check that doesn't?

 Nope.